bhavik/hospitality/README.md

-Hospitality App - A quick way to build up your hospitality portfolio
+Hospitality App - A quick way to build up your hospitality portfolio.
+Try it.